nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 A success message will be appended with `CommandResult#MESSAGE_SORT_TASK_SUCCESS`.
 The UI will also update as the underlying task list has been modified.

-The sequence diagram for `sortTaskCommand` can be found below.
+The sequence diagram for `sortTaskCommand` can be found below, using `sort_task name` as an example.

 ![Sequence Diagram of SortTask Command](images/SortTaskSequenceDiagram.png)